 Another option is to have a shared folder inside Google Drive where others may upload files, but this approach also has limitations.
 One, only people with a Google account would be able to upload files in a shared folder.
 Second, all collaborators can view and even remove files that have been uploaded in a shared folder on Google Drive.

-Receive Files in Google Drive with Forms
+Receive large files in Google Drive with file upload forms

 By creating a file upload form in which your clients can drop files, you get the best of both worlds and a seamless experience for your customers: no sign in and a simple interface.
 And you can still use Google Drive to manage your files.
 Before diving into the implementation, take a look at this sample form.